This article is part of a special report on Thyroid Disorders. To see the other articles in this series, click here.

 90% of people with hypothyroidism in the U.S. have Hashimoto’s disease.
 Hashimoto’s is an autoimmune condition that causes destruction of the thyroid gland over time.
 As this destruction progresses, the thyroid gland becomes less and less able to produce enough hormones to meet metabolic needs.
 This is reflected in an increase in thyroid-stimulating hormone (TSH).

-Persistently elevated TSH is a sign that the body needs more thyroid hormone than it can produce on its own.
-This is one clear sign that it’s time for replacement medication.
 But it isn’t the only one.
 Some people with TSH in the normal lab range still find that they benefit from replacement.

 Note that I’m not saying everyone with hypothyroid symptoms should be on medication.
 In a previous post, I discussed 5 different patterns of low thyroid function that present with normal TSH levels.
 These include underconversion of T4 to T3, problems with thyroid binding proteins, pituitary dysfunction and thyroid receptor-site resistance.
 In these cases, the problem isn’t with the thyroid gland itself or its ability to produce enough hormones, but is either “upstream” (in the case of pituitary dysfunction) or “downstream” (in the case of conversion problems, binding protein issues or resistance.)
 For these patterns, replacement hormones are often unnecessary.

 There are many in my profession (natural healthcare) that vehemently oppose the use of medication under any circumstances.
 I think that’s foolish.
 I’m more concerned about the dangers of Big Pharma than most.
 But that doesn’t mean we should ignore the important role drugs play in treating certain conditions.